-Also in the first half of 2019, the Group entered into a long-term industrial alliance with the Iliad7 group of companies by virtue of which the Group purchased 70% of the share capital of Iliad 7, S.A.S., owner of approximately 5,700 sites located in France (the "Iliad France Acquisition"), and acquired approximately 2,200 sites located in Italy (the "Iliad Italy Acquisition"), for an estimated aggregate consideration of approximately $\in 1.4$ billion and $\in 600$ million, respectively.
-Additionally, the Group agreed to the deployment of 2,500 and 1,000 sites in France and Italy, respectively, over a seven-year term.
+Also in the first half of 2019, the Group entered into a long-term industrial alliance with the Iliad 7 group of companies by virtue of which the Group purchased 70% of the share capital of Iliad 7, S.A.S. (currently "On Tower France"), owner of approximately 5,700 sites located in France (the "Iliad France Acquisition"), and acquired approximately 2,200 sites located in Italy (the "Iliad Italy Acquisition"), for an estimated aggregate consideration of approximately €1.4 billion and €600 million, respectively.
+Additionally, the Group agreed to the deployment of 1,000 sites in Italy, by 31 December 2025.
 Among other effects, these transactions allowed the Group to strengthen its footprint in the French market as the leading independent telecommunications infrastructures operator with a network of dense and capillary sites that will play a key role in the deployment of 5G in France and also allowed the Group to strengthen its footprint in the Italian market.

-Also, in the first half of 2019 the Group entered into a long-term industrial alliance with Matterhorn Telecom SA ("Matterhorn") by virtue of which Swiss Towers purchased 90% of the share capital of Swiss Infra Services SA ("Swiss Infra"), owner of approximately 2,800 sites located in Switzerland, for an aggregate consideration of approximately $\notin$ 770 million.
+Also, in the first half of 2019 the Group entered into a long-term industrial alliance with Matterhorn Telecom SA ("Matterhorn") by virtue of which Swiss Towers purchased 90% of the share capital of Swiss Infra Services SA ("Swiss Infra"), owner of approximately 2,800 sites located in Switzerland, for an aggregate consideration of approximately €770 million.
 Additionally, the Group agreed to the deployment of 500 sites in Switzerland in an eight-year term (the "Swiss Infra Acquisition").
 Among other effects, this transaction allowed the Group to strengthen its footprint in the Swiss market.
-On 12 March 2021, Cellnex (through its subsidiaries Cellnex Switzerland, of which Cellnex owns 72.22%, and Swiss Towers, of which Cellnex Switzerland owns 100%) entered into an agreement with Matterhorn to acquire 10% of the share capital of Swiss Infra from Matterhorn, for CHF 146 million (with a Euro value of $\notin$ 131.5 million as of the date of completion).
+On 12 March 2021, Cellnex (through its subsidiaries Cellnex Switzerland, of which Cellnex owns 72.22%, and Swiss Towers, of which Cellnex Switzerland owns 100%) entered into an agreement with Matterhorn to acquire 10% of the share capital of Swiss Infra from Matterhorn, for CHF 146 million (with a Euro value of €131.5 million as of the date of completion).
 Pursuant to this acquisition, which was completed on 18 March 2021, Swiss Towers holds 100% of Swiss Infra.

-In the second half of 2019, the Group reached an agreement to acquire 100% of the share capital of On Tower Netherlands BV ("On Tower Netherlands") from its shareholders which, in turn, owns all the shares of the On Tower Netherlands subsidiaries, for a total consideration (Enterprise Value) of $\in$ 40 million.
+In the second half of 2019, the Group reached an agreement to acquire 100% of the share capital of On Tower Netherlands BV ("On Tower Netherlands") from its shareholders which, in turn, owns all the shares of the On Tower Netherlands subsidiaries, for a total consideration (Enterprise Value) of €40 million.
 As a result of this acquisition, the Group acquired 114 additional infrastructures in the Netherlands.
-Also, in the second half of 2019, the Group acquired from, amongst others, InfraVia Capital Partners, 100% of the share capital of Cignal Infrastructure Limited ("Cignal"), owner of 546 sites in Ireland and agreed to the deployment of up to 600 new additional sites by 2026 by Cignal, for a total consideration (Enterprise Value) of approximately $\in$ 210 million (the "Cignal Acquisition").
+Also, in the second half of 2019, the Group acquired from, amongst others, InfraVia Capital Partners, 100% of the share capital of Cignal Infrastructure Limited ("Cignal"), owner of 546 sites in Ireland and agreed to the deployment of up to 600 new additional sites by 2026 by Cignal, for a total consideration (Enterprise Value) of approximately €210 million (the "Cignal Acquisition").

-Also, in the second half of 2019, Cellnex and Cellnex UK Limited entered into an agreement with Arqiva Holdings Limited, a company of the Arqiva group (the "Arqiva Group"), for the sale and purchase of 100% of the issued and paid up share capital of Arqiva Services Limited (the "Arqiva Acquisition"), a company to which the Arqiva Group carved-out the UK telecoms towers business of the Arqiva Group following a full reorganisation of assets, liabilities and activities.
+Also, in the second half of 2019, the Group entered into an agreement with Arqiva Holdings Limited, a company of the Arqiva group (the "Arqiva Group"), for the sale and purchase of 100% of the issued and paid up share capital of Arqiva Services Limited (the "Arqiva Acquisition"), a company to which the Arqiva Group carved-out its UK telecoms towers business following a full reorganisation of assets, liabilities and activities.
 The Group completed the Arqiva Acquisition in July 2020, acquiring full ownership of the share capital of Arqiva Services Limited (currently On Tower UK), which is the owner of approximately 7,400 held sites and the rights to market approximately 900 sites located in United Kingdom.
 The Group paid an aggregate consideration of approximately GBP 2 billion.